-With Chris Crotty
+With Leslie Booker and Chris Crotty

 Wisdom and compassion balance each other, and the world needs both.
-Through insight meditation we quite the mind and investigate its true nature.
+Through insight meditation we quiet the mind and investigate its true nature.
 With the mind made calm and stable we enjoy the peace of non-attachment, and with wisdom as the basis for compassion we undertake our whole life with great care.
 On this retreat we will practice insight and compassion through periods of sitting and walking meditation.
 Dharma reflections will explore the application of wisdom and compassion in meditation as well as daily life, emphasizing how compassion can provide a direct path to engage the suffering of the world as well as our own freedom.

 This retreat will be held in silence and will take place at the beautiful Wonderwell Mountain Refuge, a natural sanctuary for quiet reflection, connecting with nature, and dharma practice.
 Beginners and those with experience welcome and encouraged to attend.